CHAMPION316/Riddle-Me-Batman/README.md

 \
 &nbsp;

-* Guess the letters screen is as follows which appears after the game letters at the bottom.
+* Guess the letters screen allows the player to guess what letters belong in the word.

 \
 &nbsp;